COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Arizona/README_AZ.md

 12/01/2024: Updated to include 2024 science data.

-02/20/2025: Updated to restructure code, adddc code for non-derivation output, and modified code for exporting intermediate output to a Temp folder.
+02/20/2025: Updated to restructure code, added code for non-derivation output, and modified code for exporting intermediate output to a Temp folder.